 They called for both the Paris’ Celebrity Centre – L'Association spirituelle de l'Eglise de Scientologie (ASES) – and Scientologie espace librairie (SEL), which runs the movement’s bookshops in France, to be shut down.[1]

-Georges Fenech, president of the government’s cult watchdog MIVILUDES, sounded the alarm on Monday in a statement sent to the AFP news agency.
+Georges Fenech, president of the government’s cult watchdog MIVILUDES, sounded the alarm on Monday.

-“The law has been modified without debate, without consultation,” he said.
+“The law has been modified without debate, without consultation,” he said in a statement.
 “Even the Paris prosecutors’ office got it wrong.
 I’m amazed.”

 In a statement, Jean-Luc Warsmann, the French deputy whose legal package included the change, said nobody had raised any objections during the 10 months parliament had worked on the proposals.